Zuojhen Man

-The Zuojhen Man is a human fossil.
-Scholars named it the “Zuojhen Man” due to its being discovered in Tsai-Liao Creek (菜寮溪) in Zuojhen District, (Note: When the fossils were discovered, it was Zuojhen Township of Tainan County by the administrative division at that time.)Tainan City.
-Fossils of Zuojhen Man were once determined to be approximately 20,000 to 30,000 years old, earning it the title of being “Taiwan’s most ancient man.”
+Zuojhen Man is a human fossil discovered in Tsai-Liao Creek (菜寮溪) in Zuojhen District, Tainan City.
+(Note: When the fossils were discovered, it was Zuojhen Township of Tainan County by the administrative division at that time.)
+The fossil was once determined to be approximately 20,000 to 30,000 years old, earning it the title of being "Taiwan's most ancient man".
 In a reexamination in 2015, the fossil was determined to be from the late Neolithic period, 3,000 years ago.

 Excavations and research

-The first piece of Zuojhen Man’s fossil was discovered in August 1970 by amateur fossil collectors Guo Deling (郭德鈴) (Note: He was an assistant manager in First Bank at that time.) and his son Guo Donghui (郭東輝) (Note: He was a first-year student at Tainan First Senior High School at that time.) from Tainan City.
-When the father and son were collecting fossils in Tsai-Liao Creek of then Zuojhen Township, Tainan County, Guo Donghui found a piece of skull fossil on the riverbed southwest of the village Sanchong Creek (三重溪).
+The first piece of Zuojhen Man's fossil was discovered in August 1970 by amateur fossil collectors Guo Deling (郭德鈴) (Note: Then an assistant manager at First Bank.) and his son Guo Donghui (郭東輝) (Note: Then a first-year student at Tainan First Senior High School.) from Tainan City.
+When the father and son were collecting fossils in Tsai-Liao Creek of the then Zuojhen Township, Tainan County, Guo Donghui found a piece of skull fossil on the riverbed southwest of the village Sanchong Creek (三重溪).
 The two of them were unable to confirm whether it belonged to a man or an ape, so they kept it.

-On November 19, 1971, amateur fossil collector Pan Changwu and others discovered intact fossil pieces of the rhinoceros species Nesorhinus hayasakai, and Guo Deling discovered fossils of the elaphure species Elaphurus formosanus.
-These discoveries brought attention from the Taiwan Provincial Museum (台灣省立博物館, nowadays National Taiwan Museum 國立台灣博物館) and National Taiwan University.
-As a result, Professor Song Wenxun (宋文薰) from National Taiwan University’s Department of Archaeology and Anthropology and Professor Lin Chaoqi (林朝棨) from Department of Geology, accompanied by Taiwan Provincial Museum’s Curator Liu Yen (劉衍), Director Jin Liangchen (金良晨), He Xunyao (何勛堯) and others, traveled south for prospecting in late December.
-They observed Guo Deling’s fossil collection afterward, which included the skull fragment discovered in 1970.
+On November 19, 1971, amateur fossil collector Pan Changwu and others discovered intact fossil pieces of the rhinoceros species Nesorhinus hayasakai, and Guo Deling discovered fossils of the deer Elaphurus formosanus.
+These discoveries brought attention from the Taiwan Provincial Museum (now National Taiwan Museum) and National Taiwan University.
+As a result, Professor Song Wenxun (宋文薰) (from National Taiwan University's Department of Archaeology and Anthropology) and Professor Lin Chaoqi (林朝棨) (from the Department of Geology), accompanied by Taiwan Provincial Museum's Curator Liu Yen (劉衍), Director Jin Liangchen (金良晨), He Xunyao (何勛堯) and others, traveled south for prospecting in late December.
+They observed Guo Deling's fossil collection afterward, which included the skull fragment discovered in 1970.
 After Guo Deling showed the fragment to Song Wenxun and Lin Chaoqi, they brought it back to National Taiwan University for research.